 The 2019 Conference and Gathering will be held from Friday 20 to Sunday 22 September at the Historic Environment Scotland Conservation Centre at The Engine Shed, Stirling, Scotland.
 The BLF is most grateful to HES for its support of this event.
 A highlight will be a dinner in the Great Hall of Stirling Castle where the Baker Memorial Lecture will be presented by Tim Meek.
 The conference themes are Lime Finishes and Lime in Extreme Climates with papers on these topics interspersed with contributions from members.
-Papers (speakers, topics and timings may change) include:
+The programme of papers is:

 Friday 20 September: